gardaa/Ptracer-tutorial/ptracer/step1.md

-# Installing Conda, Creating a 'ptracer' Environment, and Activating it on Ubuntu
+# Installing Conda, Creating a 'ptracer' Environment, and Activating it on Ubuntu (Optianal)

-This README file provides step-by-step instructions on how to install Conda, create an environment named 'ptracer', and activate it on an Ubuntu system.
+Before installing ptracer we should create an environemt, this step is not mandatory but recommended Here there are step-by-step instructions on how to install Conda, create an environment named 'ptracer', and activate it on an Ubuntu system.

 ## Prerequisites